FrankThonig/TestCase.Selenium.UserRegistration/README.md

 - validation web site
 - login web site
 - logout web site
-- my anonymized (user home) web site
+- MyAnonymized (user home) web site

 In the source code, each of these web sites is represented by its own `[...]Page` class.
 For implementation the page object pattern was applied.